AtomixPlus/Leo/README.md

 - [License](#📜-License)

+# Overview

+Leo includes a comprehensive testing setup powered by Vitest and React Testing Library, helping ensure components are reliable, predictable, and production-ready.

+Styling is handled with Tailwind CSS, enabling rapid development while keeping components flexible and easy to customize.
+Interactive documentation and visual testing are supported through Storybook, which serves as a reference for available components and their APIs.

+Leo is well-suited for teams and individuals looking for a fast, consistent, and maintainable UI layer in modern React applications.

 The library comes with a robust testing setup using `Vitest` and `React Testing Library`, ensuring components are reliable, maintainable, and production-ready. `Tailwind CSS` integration allows for rapid, consistent styling while keeping components flexible and customizable.

 Perfect for developers who want a scalable, fast, and flexible UI foundation for modern React projects, with developer experience and productivity in mind.